nullgemm/globuf/readme.md

  - `glx` provides OpenGL contexts using XCB, GLX and libX11 when required.

 Windows (background blur is not supported since it requires using private APIs)
- - `software` provides CPU buffers using DirectComposition.
+ - `software` provides CPU buffers using GDI.
- - `vulkan` provides Vulkan contexts using Vulkan's WSI and DirectComposition.
-(TODO)
+ - `vulkan` provides Vulkan contexts using Vulkan's WSI.
  - `wgl` provides OpenGL contexts using WGL and GDI.

 macOS